RatherBeExploring/ratherbeexploring.github.io/_posts/2025-02-05-vilnius-to-riga-to-tallinn-by-train.markdown

   <img src="/assets/img/baltics10.JPG" alt="Payment machine inside the Valga to Tallinn train.">
   <p>No advance purchase necessary: select your destination then tap your card on these payment machines, located next to the doors.
 The machines can be set to English and international cards are accepted.</p>
 </div>
-First class tickets cost €4 more, and come with faster WiFi, assigned seats, and slightly more space with seats being arrange 2-2 instead of 2-3 as in second class.
+First class tickets cost €4 more, and come with faster WiFi, assigned seats, and slightly more space with seats being arranged 2-2 instead of 2-3 as in second class.
 If travelling with a bicycle it is mandatory to purchase a separate ticket (€8.27) in the summer season, free in winter.
 Only four bicycle tickets are available and can sell out.

 I opted to stop in Tartu, paying €5.80 for the 57-minute trip, making just one stop along the way.